GHOST: Hallucination-Inducing Image Generation for Multimodal LLMs: Acknowledgments

 \section{Acknowledgments}

-This project was supported in part by a grant from an NSF CAREER AWARD 1942230, the ONR PECASE grant N00014-25-1-2378, ARO’s Early Career Program Award 310902-00001, Army Grant No. W911NF2120076, the NSF award CCF2212458, NSF Award No. 2229885 (NSF Institute for Trustworthy AI in Law and Society, TRAILS), a MURI grant 14262683, DARPA AIQ DARPA AIQ grant HR00112590066 and an award from meta 314593-00001.
 Naveed Akhtar is a recipient of the Australian Research Council Discovery Early Career Researcher Award (project \# DE230101058) funded by the Australian Government.
 This work is also partially supported by Google Research Scholar Program Award.
+This research was supported by The University of Melbourne’s Research Computing Services and the Petascale Campus Initiative.
+Aryan Yazdan Parast was partly supported by the Rowden White Scholarship (The University of Melbourne).
+This project was also supported in part by a grant from an NSF CAREER AWARD 1942230, the ONR PECASE grant N00014-25-1-2378, ARO’s Early Career Program Award 310902-00001, Army Grant No. W911NF2120076, the NSF award CCF2212458, NSF Award No. 2229885 (NSF Institute for Trustworthy AI in Law and Society, TRAILS), a MURI grant 14262683, DARPA AIQ grant HR00112590066 and an award from meta 314593-00001.

 {

 }